Facebook logo

 Effects of Missing Teeth

 Before starting your treatment process, it’s essential to know what causes missing teeth and why you’ll need to get them replaced.
-According to the American College of Prosthodontists, some of the typical reasons include tooth decay, gingivitis, accidental trauma, and poor oral hygiene routine.
+According to the American College of Prosthodontists, some of the typical reasons include tooth decay, gingivitis, accidental trauma, and a poor oral hygiene routine.
 In some cases, certain systemic conditions can also increase the risk of losing teeth.

 If you are missing one or several pearly whites, it’s extremely important to replace them sooner rather than later.
 If not, you can end up experiencing several negative consequences to your smile.
 These can involve issues like trouble eating/chewing, difficulty speaking, facial sagging, and reduced self-esteem.
 More serious effects may include gum recession, nearby teeth shifting to fill in the gap, and jawbone deterioration.